Interlocutory appeal

-An interlocutory appeal (or interim appeal), in the law of civil procedure in the United States, occurs when a ruling by a trial court is appealed while other aspects of the case are still proceeding.
-Interlocutory appeals are allowed only under specific circumstances, which are laid down by the federal and the separate state courts.
+An interlocutory appeal (or interim appeal) occurs when a ruling by a trial court is appealed while other aspects of the case are still proceeding.
+The rules governing how and when interlocutory appeals may be taken vary by jurisdiction.

 United States

 An appeal is described as interlocutory when it is made before all claims are resolved as to all parties.
 For instance, if a lawsuit contains claims for breach of contract, fraud and interference with contractual advantage, and if there are three defendants in this lawsuit, then until all three claims are resolved as to all three defendants, any appeal by any party will be considered interlocutory.
 The American courts disfavor such appeals, requiring parties to wait until all the claims as to all parties are resolved before any appeal can be brought to challenge any of the decisions made by the judge during the life of the case.
 "Although the general rule requires finality in order for a matter to be appealable, there are exceptions arising principally from court rules that permit appeal of interlocutory matters under specific circumstances."
-The procedural posture of interlocutory appeals have previously been for allowing courts to grant "'hasty decision[s]'” on the basis of “'rudimentary hearings.'"
+The procedural posture of interlocutory appeals have previously been criticized for allowing courts to grant "'hasty decision[s]'” on the basis of “'rudimentary hearings.'"

 Interlocutory appeals may be brought, however, if waiting to bring an appeal would be particularly prejudicial to the rights of one of the parties.
 The trial judge can "certify" one of his orders for immediate interlocutory appeal.
 Suppose all the claims and issues have been resolved as to one of the defendants, but the rest of the parties will be fighting out the case for another year or ten.
-The trial judge could "certify" (i.e. signal his agreement) to allow the part of the case that has been concluded at trial level to be appealed.
+The trial judge could "certify" (i.e., signal his agreement) to allow the part of the case that has been concluded at trial level to be appealed.